Occitano-Romance languages: Classification of Catalan

 The classification of Occitano-Romance languages has been debated since the middle of the 19th century.
 According to some linguists, both Occitan and Catalan/Valencian should be considered genealogically Gallo-Romance languages.
 Other linguists concur in regards to Occitan but consider Catalan and Aragonese to be part of the Ibero-Romance languages.
 The matter is complicated by the group's transitional nature and qualities within the Western Romance dialect continuum; Occitano-Romance languages maintain a level of mutual intelligibility as well as shared characteristics with both neighboring Gallo-Romance and Ibero-Romance.
 They have also historically been heavily influenced by and borrowed from both of those language groups which further obscures clear classification.

 The issue is as political as it is linguistic as the division into Gallo-Romance languages and Ibero-Romance languages was contemporaneous with nation-building of the current nation states of France and Spain and so is based more on territorial criteria than historic and linguistic criteria.
 In the early 21st century, Occitan and Catalan, the group's two major representatives, are generally spoken regionally alongside the dominant state languages, namely French and Spanish.
 One of the main proponents of the unity of the languages of the Iberian Peninsula was Spanish philologist Ramón Menéndez Pidal, and for a long time, others such as Swiss linguist Wilhelm Meyer-Lübke (Das Katalanische, Heidelberg, 1925) have supported the kinship of Occitan and Catalan.
 Also, due to Aragonese not having been studied as much as both Catalan and Occitan, many people still label it as a Spanish dialect.

 From the 8th century to the 13th century, there was no clear sociolinguistic distinction between Occitania and Catalonia.
 For instance, the Provençal troubadour, Albertet de Sestaró, says: "Monks, tell me which according to your knowledge are better: the French or the Catalans?
 And here I shall put Gascony, Provence, Limousin, Auvergne and Viennois while there shall be the land of the two kings."
 In Marseille, a typical Provençal song is called 'Catalan song'.

 Classification of Aragonese

 Aragonese is a language which has not been studied as much as Catalan and Occitan.
-On many occasions throughout history, people have disregarded it and label it as a Spanish dialect, mainly because of extralinguistic reasons such as its small extension and the fact that it's spoken in rural areas.
+On many occasions throughout history, people have disregarded it and labeled it as a Spanish dialect, mainly because of extralinguistic reasons such as its small extension and the fact that it's spoken in rural areas.

 The language has been minoritized for centuries and labelled as either a broken dialect or as a second class language.
 Spanish became the language of prestige right away after the union of Aragon with Castile and the use of Aragonese started to decline.
 Even though it had been used by the government and administration for many years, it rapidly became a language that was used informally and looked down upon.